VICE-Team/svn-mirror/vice/doc/ReadmeMacOSX.txt

   --------

   1. Installation
-  2. Usage
+  2. Usage of Gtk+/X11 Port
+  3. Usage of Cocoa Port
+  4. Joystick Support
-  3. Building VICE
+  5. Building VICE
-  4. Feedback
+  6. Feedback

 1. Installation
 ---------------

+1.1 Choose Port

+The VICE Emulators for Macs are distributed in three versions that use different UI front ends: native Cocoa, X11/Xaw, and, Gtk+.
+The first one directly uses the well known Mac user interface.
+The other ones are based on the X11 Window System that is available additionally for Mac OS X.

+X11/Xaw is based on the original X11 interface of VICE and is very light but with limited UI interface.
+The second one is based on the Gtk+ widget library and has a feature rich UI with pull-down menus.
+Xaw is a slim port that needs no non-system extra libraries, Gtk+ requires a large set of external libs and thus is quite large.

+The ports are named with *-cocoa-*, *-x11-*, or *-gtk-* in the distribution archive name.

+The X11/Xaw and Gtk+ are complete ports, i.e. all features available on other systems are available and all emulators are included.
+The Cocoa port is still under construction and thus considered "experimental".
+It does not include all features available and some emulators are not complete.

-1.1 Install X11
+1.2 Install X11 (Only for X11/Xaw and Gtk+ Port)

-Make sure to have X11.app installed on your Mac.
+Make sure you have X11.app installed on your Mac.
 It is provided on your Mac OSX install CD/DVD (at least on Mac OS X 10.4 or later) and often not installed by default.
 Click on the corresponding "X11.pkg" to install it.
 On newer systems there is an "Optional Installs.pkg" installer that allows to install X11 in the "Custom Installation" section.

-1.2 Choose Version

-The VICE Emulators for Macs are distributed in two versions that use different UI front ends: X11 or Gtk+.
-The first one is based on the original X11 interface of VICE and is very light.
-The second one is based on the Gtk+ widget library and has a feature rich UI with pull-down menus.

-X11 is a slim port that needs no non-system extra libraries, Gtk+ requires a large set of external libs and thus is quite large.

-The two ports are named with *-x11-* or *-gtk-* in the distribution archive name.

 1.3 Install Application